mozilla-platform-ops/relops-infra/ci-configuration-tools/cytoscape_viewer/README.md

 1. Type `summarizer` into search.
 Press return.
 2. Click the `Show only linked` button.
 3. Make it easier to view by Layout>Tidytree then click `Apply Layout`.

+### Example 2: Find out which pools and tasks use the `docker-worker-gcp-u14-04-2025-06-16` (docker-worker) image.

+1. Type `fxci-level1-gcp: docker-worker-gcp-u14-04-2025-06-16` into search.
+Press return.
+2. Click the `Show only linked` button.
+3. Make it easier to view by Layout>Tidytree then click `Apply Layout`.